Exhibit

 Hamra

 Maria Hamra was born in Lebanon, where she learned a lot of her art skill.
-Marie moved to the United States in 1980 and has been living in Greenville since 1984 where she raised her three children.
 Marie has learned her craft through different art classes and workshops.
 She incorporates her culture and the culture of her current home into her work.
-Marie has been teaching at the Greenville Museum of Art for over twenty years and plans to continue for many years.
+Marie has been teaching at the Greenville Museum of Art for over twenty years.

 Karen Warren